 We know a lot about Joseph, but we tend to know precious little about his younger brother Benjamin.
-This article explores the biblical references to the man, the tribe, and two of his more famous descendants to uncover instruction for us.
+Here is what the Bible shows about him.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.